 The Food Bank Singapore, Xpace, 218 Pandan Loop, Singapore 128408

-5. Give back to nature
+6. Give back to nature

 Climate change is real and it’s happening fast.
-We’re seeing it even in the weather with the crazy heavy rain and the hot temperatures.
+We’re seeing it even in the weather with the crazy heavy rain and hot temperatures.
 To help build a more climate-resilient country, you can donate to plant more trees and restore the coral in Singapore.
-This helps to replenish the reefs that we’ve lost due to coastal development.
+This helps replenish the reefs we’ve lost due to coastal development.

 World Wildlife Fund, available online

-6. Shop to support a cause
+7. Shop to support a cause

 The Art Faculty Christmas Shop, available online and at #01-07, Enabling Village, 20 Lengkok Bahru, Singapore 159053

-7. Donate for good
+8. Donate for good

 The Gift of Home, available online

-8. The red kettle pots are back!
+9. The red kettle pots are back!

 The bell-ringing ice cream cart uncles are a familiar sight on Singapore’s streets.
 To donate, keep an eye out for crimson pots at places like AMK Hub, West Mall, Suntec City and more.
 There’s also an online option where you can donate just by scanning a QR code.
 The donations will go to supporting beneficiaries like the elderly, vulnerable youth, and migrant workers.

-The Salvation Army Singapore Christmas Kettling, from 25 Nov to 22 Dec 2023, various locations
+The Salvation Army Singapore Christmas Kettling, from 25 November to 22 December 2024, various locations

-9. Donate food items
+10. Donate food items

 The Boys’ Brigade Share-A-Gift, various locations

-10. Deliver a meal (and a smile)
+11. Deliver a meal (and a smile)

 For many of us, Christmas is about the turkey and the feasting, but it’s worth remembering that a comforting meal can mean the world to others.
 Why not volunteer to help deliver warm meals to the elderly through Touch Community Services’ Meals-on-Wheels programme?
-Home-bound and living alone, these elderly folks are dependent on daily meal deliveries.
+Home-bound and living alone, these elderly folks depend on daily meal deliveries.
 As Christmas approaches, share the love by volunteering to deliver a smile to their faces.

 Touch Community Services’ Meals-on-Wheels, various locations

-11. Cook a meal
+12. Cook a meal

-If you’re an aspiring chef and prefer meal preparation over delivery, here’s an ideal opportunity for you to volunteer at a soup kitchen (and it doesn’t have to be just for Christmas).
+If you’re an aspiring chef and prefer meal preparation over delivery, here’s an ideal opportunity for you to volunteer at a soup kitchen in Singapore (and it doesn’t have to be just for Christmas).
 Willing Hearts is open 365 days a year from 5am to 4pm.
 And it’s always on the lookout for enthusiastic volunteers to help with duties such as prepping ingredients, packing lunch boxes and washing up workstations.
 Your efforts will go a long way in benefiting the elderly, low-income families and anyone who comes to the kitchen in need.

 Willing Hearts, 1 Lorong J Telok Kurau, Singapore 425792

-12. Show some love to local kitties
+13. Show some love to local kitties

 Cat Welfare Society, available online